Supercritical fluid: Supercritical water hydrolysis

 Supercritical hydrolysis is a method of converting all biomass polysaccharides as well the associated lignin into low molecular compounds by contacting with water alone under supercritical conditions.
 The supercritical water, acts as a solvent, a supplier of bond-breaking thermal energy, a heat transfer agent and as a source of hydrogen atoms.
 All polysaccharides are converted into simple sugars in near-quantitative yield in a second or less.
 The aliphatic inter-ring linkages of lignin are also readily cleaved into free radicals that are stabilized by hydrogen originating from the water.
 The aromatic rings of the lignin are unaffected under short reaction times so that the lignin-derived products are low molecular weight mixed phenols.
 To take advantage of the very short reaction times needed for cleavage a continuous reaction system must be devised.
 The amount of water heated to a supercritical state is thereby minimized.

 Supercritical water gasification

 Supercritical water gasification is a process of exploiting the beneficial effect of supercritical water to convert aqueous biomass streams into clean water and gases like H2, CH4, CO2, CO etc.

+Supercritical desalination

+The solubility of dissolved ions drops precipitously once a fluid becomes supercritical.
+This effect can be used to precipitate salts from high salinity desalination streams, with solubility of different salts decreasing rapidly as water approaches supercritical temperatures.
+Complex cycle design can enable selective precipitation and improved heat recovery.
+Some very saline water sources like produced water also have high hydrocarbon content, which can be oxidized by supercritical desalination.